 With fall fashion in full swing I wanted to share a few accessory tutorials.
-I’m always tempted by bows and headbands in the store but they can be so expensive!
+I’m always tempted by bows and headbands in the store but they can be so expensive in boutiques!
 So in this tutorial, I’ll show you how to make hand tied fabric bows that clip to your hair!

 Sewing fabric bows is so easy and very cheap!
+Plus they are way cuter and softer than plain ribbons.
 All you need are a few scraps of fabric!
+Use leftovers from garment sewing to make bows that match your handmade outfits!

 I made a two different sizes that are great for pigtails, ponytails and even dog hair clips!
 To make a bow headband, just tie the bow around a piece of headband elastic!
 I recommend a soft headband if you are making a baby bow.
 You can even knot these bows around hair ties for a really simple ponytail bow that doesn’t have a metal clip.